scipp/ess/packages/essreduce/docs/user-guide/reduction-workflow-guidelines.md

 - Required for subsequent filtering, unless part of the workflow.

 **Note**
-There should be a workflow parameters (flag) to select whether to return event data or not.
+There should be a workflow parameter (flag) to select whether to return event data or not.

 ### S.2: Split loading and handling of monitors and detectors from loading of auxiliary data and metadata